 Health Tracker Journal

 Heart Failure means that your heart is not pumping like it needs to and therefore cannot rid itself properly of fluid buildup.

-For most people, right-sided heart failure is caused from other conditions like heart disease but can also be caused from compromised lung function.
-And, compromised lungs can put added pressure on your right-sided heart making it pump faster, harder and longer than it should.
+Normally heart failure is caused from other conditions like heart disease but can also be caused from compromised lung function.
+Compromised lungs also put added pressure on your right-sided heart making it pump faster, harder and longer than it should.

-Symptoms of Heart Failure
+Symptoms of Heart Failure or COPD

 The symptoms of heart failure are confusing because they mimic the same symptoms as COPD.
 Untreated heart problems can lead to worsening of COPD and more frequent exacerbation.
 Watch for an increased shortness of breath, fatigue or having increased daily naps.
 Also, lightheartedness, muscle wasting and swelling in the girth or lower extremities are unwelcome signs.